-There are many types and models of carbide burrs, and special purpose and type a custom burrs refers cylindrical rotary file.
-Special purpose and type a custom burrs is mainly composed of high-hardness, refractory metal carbides (WC, TiC) micron powder, and cobalt (Co), nickel (Ni), and molybdenum (Mo) as binders.
-Special Purpose And Type a custom Burrs has been used in many aspects, including milling and deburring in the preparation process; welding node processing, forming processing, chamfering of castings, sinking processing, and cleaning.
+There are many types and models of carbide burrs, and special purposes and types of custom burrs refer to the cylindrical rotary files.
+Special purpose and type of custom burrs are mainly composed of high-hardness, refractory metal carbides (WC, TiC) micron powder, cobalt (Co), nickel (Ni), and molybdenum (Mo) as binders.
+Special Purpose And Type a custom Burrs have been used in many aspects, including milling and deburring in the preparation process; welding node processing, forming processing, chamfering of castings, sinking processing, and cleaning.
 Here are some tips for using it.

 The size of Special Purpose And Type a custom Burrs should be selected according to the size of the workpiece to be processed and the machining allowance.
 When the processing size is large and the margin is enormous, a large size should be chosen.
 In the opposite case, choose a smaller size of Special Purpose And Type a custom Burrs.

 3. Selection of the tooth pattern of SA shape

 The tooth pattern of Special Purpose And Type a custom Burrs ought to be chosen according to the material of the workpiece to be processed.
 When processing soft materials such as aluminum, copper, mild steel, etc., it is best to use a single-tooth (milling tooth) carbide burr.
 The single-tooth carbide burr has a large rake angle, a small wedge angle, a large chip pocket, a chip that is not easy to block, and a sharp cutting edge.